ryanoleary/puppet_rightscale/README.md

     $syslog_servers = hiera('svc_syslog:production')

-Since you have the power of Hiera at your fingertips, you can choose your hierarchy to put priority on the `rstag` backend, or have your priority focus on local YAML files and fall-back to the `rstag` plugin.
+Since you have the power of Hiera at your fingertips, you can choose your hierarchy to put priority on the `rs_tag` backend, or have your priority focus on local YAML files and fall-back to the `rs_tag` plugin.
 Additionally, you can always have a failsafe:

     $syslog_servers = hiera('svc_syslog:production', 'syslog.mydomain.com')